How to Increase Sales and Get More Customers with Multichannel Selling

 If selling on Storenvy sounds intriguing, you’ll first need to decide whether you want to:

 - Sell on their marketplace.
 There are no monthly subscription or product listing fees, but you’ll be charged 15% for every sale made on the marketplace.

 - Open your own store.
 Opening your store on Storenvy is completely free, and you get to keep 100% of your sales, minus transaction fees.
 However, you might be charged a 10% commission fee which is called a Marketplace Assisted Sale and is applied when the customer purchases from your custom store but initially found you through the marketplace.

 Remember that although the big marketplaces get a lot of traffic and recognition, there is also a lot more competition.
 Do your research to find marketplaces that are more tailored to your niche; sometimes smaller marketplaces are more effective than the big players.

 First and foremost, you need to strategize where you want to sell.
 You don’t want to bite off more than you can chew, so choose wisely.
 Do your research and compile a list of marketplaces with these points in mind:

-You want to attract new customers, so go to the marketplaces where you’re more likely to find them.
-What’s your niche?
-Where do people search for your products?
+- Target audience.
+You want to be where your ideal customers are, so go to the marketplaces where you’re more likely to find them.

 How to integrate your Printful account with an online marketplace